h8ya/ChatGPT-Discord-Bot/README.md

-# ChatGPT-Discord-Bot
+# GPT3-Discord-Bot
-OpenAi ChatGPT API integrated into a Discord Bot made by h8ya
+OpenAi GPT3 API integrated into a Discord Bot made by h8ya

 npm files used